Should I Use a Broker For a Business Loan?

 Can I Trust a Business Loan Broker?

-Some of Australia’s best business loan companies have recently been named for their performance in 2020.
-With clients praising the variety and depth of financing options the brokers have been able to present to them.
+Australian businesses are generally fond of their business brokers.
+When you go online to read customer testimonials, you’ll see them praising the variety and depth of financing options the brokers have been able to present to them.
 As an example one broker prepared a cost benefit analysis for their client when comparing over 20 different funding options.

 However, it must be remembered, protection for SMEs with regards to small business loans, is less than that of the consumer protection offered with a personal loan.
 The ASIC is rather clear on this in a bid to better educate SMEs prior to taking out business loans.
 We then have to consider small business loan brokers are subject to even less regulation than loan providers themselves.
 Acting as a middleman between you and the lender you have to be sure the broker has your best interests at heart.
 Loan brokers will always have the motivation to maximise their own profits, so you have to be aware of this at all times.
 Each time they make a recommendation is it because it’s what’s best for your business or because it puts more money in their back pocket.

 Inevitably small business loan brokers will also have various incentives put their way from lenders for continuing to push clients their way.
 If a broker is receiving better benefits from a particular lender they may recommend you go with that lender even if it’s not the best option for your business.

 Perhaps most pertinently business owners should also be aware of the rise in scammers acting as small business loan brokers.
 The most popular con being the “advance fee scam.”
 A scammer pretending to be a loan broker will ask for an up-front processing fee.
 Often with the false pretense of 0% interest offers from a number of different providers to follow.
 Of course none of these do follow and once you pay the upfront fee you never hear from them again.
 You may have even shared important information on your business and bank account in the process.